 Early years oral language program

 The Prep Oral Language program aims to build everyday vocabulary and early literacy skills so that students are able to answer questions, retell stories and respond to texts.
-Working as a whole class or activities to build English language patterns and vocabulary.
+Students work in a whole class context and in small groups on activities to build English language patterns and vocabulary.

 Robust vocabulary SOS